bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 But, more often, I test the thing **after** I code the thing.
 I code the smallest possible stuff, I do the ugly manual check in the browser, then I commit/push it, until I release a **draft** version that I can widely discuss with my Product Owner (abbreviated PO).
 Once the discussion is over, I trash some part of the code, I keep some other parts of the code.
 I submit it again to the PO.
 Once he/she's satisfied with it, I have to consider if unit, or integration, or manual testing is the more appropriate thing **for the release that has been proven to be fine** to the PO's eyes.

-## CSS is ok
+<h2><a name="css" href="#css">CSS</a></h2>

 Generally speaking, new CSS tools and conventions do not occurs very often.

-Sass + InuitCSS is ok if you work with a UI designer, Bootstrap 4 + Sass is ok if you don't have an UI designer.
+[Sass](https://sass-lang.com/) + [InuitCSS](https://github.com/inuitcss/inuitcss) is ok if you work with a UI designer, [Bootstrap 4](https://getbootstrap.com/docs/4.1/getting-started/introduction/) + Sass is ok if you don't have an UI designer.

-However, I tend to always prefer a low level tech solution.
-For example, most of the grid layout now is flexbox-based.
+I tend to always prefer a low-tech solution for each problem I encounter, that also apply for CSS.
+For example, most of the grid layouts are now flexbox-based.
+This is not a good thing.

-This tend to eliminate older material, even when displaying simple things.
-I use flexbox
+This tend to eliminate older material, even for displaying simple things.
+I use flexboxes only for vertical alignment, for everything else there are no obvious reason to use them.

-## Unknown build tool
+<h2><a name="build" href="#build">Unknown build tool</a></h2>

 Do you know webpack ?
 It's probably a bad tool because the name "webpack" is known.
 Which means you probably spent time to tweak it.